acceleratedscience/open-ad-toolkit/README.md

 <div markdown="block">

 1.  **Step 0: Before you start**<br>
-Ensure you're running Python 3.10.10 or above.
-There's multiple ways of doing this, we'll use pyenv.
+Ensure you're running Python 3.10 or 3.11.
+There's multiple ways of updating Python, we'll use pyenv.

+    > **Note:** Due to an issue with one of our dependencies, Python 3.12 is not yet supported.

         git clone https://github.com/pyenv/pyenv.git ~/.pyenv

+    Add pyenv to your shell by adding the lines below to your shell's configuration file.
+Depending on your shell, this would be `~/.zshrc.` for Z shell (zsh) or `~/.bash_profile` for Bash (bash).
+To check what shell you have, run `echo $0`.

+        export PYENV_ROOT="$HOME/.pyenv"
+        export PATH="$PYENV_ROOT/bin:$PATH"
+        eval "$(pyenv init --path)"

+    Now restart your terminal by executing your relevant startup file, for example:

+        # Replace .zshrc. with the correct startup file if needed.
+        source ~/.zshrc.

+    Now you can install Python.

         pyenv install 3.10

 1.  **Step 1: Set up your virtual environment** (optional)<br>